jenyss/OpenAIAgentSDKExperiment/README.md

 # Open AI Agent SDK Experiment

 This OpenAI Agent is created by a LangGraph Agent with a vector search tool.
-It has been given the OpenAI Agent SDK documentation as a reference.
+The OpenAI Agent SDK documentation been embedded in the vector store to serve as a reference for the Agent.

-It returned wrongly:<br>
+The LangGraph Agent returned wrongly:<br>
 <code>async def write_to_markdown(ctx: RunContextWrapper, content: str, filename: str = "output.md")</code>
 <br>
-and I changed it to:<br>
+Correct declaration:<br>
 <code>async def write_to_markdown(ctx: RunContextWrapper, content: str, filename: str)</code><br>
-then specified the file name in the prompt.

 <code>================================== Ai Message ==================================